allebone/help.omni.af.mil/docs/PEX/Scheduling.md

     * Select the commitment, right-click, and select “MPS …” to open the MPS Editor.
 Fill in the fields.

-    * Many of the fields al ow you to enter more text than that can possibly fit on the printed product.
+    * Many of the fields all ow you to enter more text than that can possibly fit on the printed product.
 The extra text wil be truncated on the form.

     * Save the MPS or Save & Print the MPS.